rsksmart/rif-relay-server/deploy/README.md

 * Information for deploying the application to a server, not meant to be used locally.
-* Server must have all the files referenced here and should have and rsk node installed and running locally.
+* Server must have all the files referenced here and should have an RSK node installed and running locally.
+* Dockerfile and docker-compose.yml files should be on the root of the repository.

 ## Build and deploy
 ```